JakubValtar/basisu_rs/README.md

 ## Log

 Here I'm writing a log of what I did, problems I encountered, and what I learned.
 Have anything to say or discuss?
 I'd be happy to hear from you, please send me a DM or @ me on Twitter [@JakubValtar](https://twitter.com/jakubvaltar).

+### 29-08-2020

+I added UASTC to ETC2 transcoding.
+Since ETC2 is a superset of ETC1, this only meant adding an alpha block after each ETC1 RGB block.
+The transcoding procedure is not mentioned in the spec, so I had to look into the reference transcoder source code.
+Otherwise everything went smoothly.

 ### 23-08-2020